Talking to Children About Addiction: An Interactive Lesson Guide for Parents and Teachers to Teach Kids About Drugs and Alcohol

 - Drug Awareness Knowledge Quiz (PDF): This printable quiz is a great way to see what students already know about drugs and alcohol.
 The answer sheet is also included for easy grading.

-Continuing Education and Other Resources
+Continuing Education and Other Resources about Addiction Recovery

 - Alcohol: A Photo Novella (PDF): What might a drinking problem look like to outside observers?
 This photo novella details a struggle with alcohol and provides further resources on what it is and how to get help for an addiction.